sayantandutta86/Final-Project/README.md

 # 590PR Final_Project
-Fork from here to create your final project repository.

-Two things are different than all the previous assignments in 590PR regarding the permissions settings:

-1. Please KEEP the "All_Students" team to have Read access.
-2. Whenever you choose to, you are welcome to change your Final Project repository to private or to public.
-This will enable you to list it in your resume, website, or other portfolio.

-DELETE these lines from TEMPLATE up.

 # Title: Prediction of a disease outbreak using Monte Carlo Simulation

 ## Team Member(s): Janki Thakkar, Sayed Shazeb Hussain, Sayantan Dutta

 # Monte Carlo Simulation Scenario & Purpose:
-Purpose for our project is to find if the disease outbreak will affect the major population or not.
+#### Purpose for our project is to find if the disease outbreak will affect the major population or not.

 Scenario :
 In a situation where there is a report of a disease which had infected number of people, in that scenario it would greatly benefit if we are able to forecast whether outbreaks of infectious disease will be major among a population.
 Infectious disease outbreaks have a reasonable chance of either fading out at an early stage or, in the absence of intervention, spreading widely within the population.